 Goats need a good shelter.
 If babies are coming, keep a light on in the barn--a heat lamp is best if labor is eminent.
 They hate to get wet.
 They also need a good fence or they'll wander.
 If you have Nigerian Dwarf goats, you'll need (at least) a 4" woven wire fence--and even that won't keep in the babies.
 Finally, be a responsible goat owner/breeder.
-Be aware that sibling bucklings and doelings will breed at a very young age with each other.
+Be aware that sibling bucklings and doelings will breed at a very young age with each other if left together.
 Wether bucklings you're not going to either sell or keep for breeding.
 You'll need to separate intact bucklings from the rest of the herd to prevent inbreeding at around two months of age.

 Goats are browsers.
 They like to walk around and sample the greenery.
 They don't graze like cattle.
 Plants up off the ground are best because worms and parasites are down closer to the ground, thus more easily picked up.
 Offer good hay (no alfalfa for your males--look up urinary calculi).
 Grain should contains Decoquinate to help prevent Coccidiosis as well as ammonium chloride (for males) to reduce the risk of urinary calculi.
 Always keep loose mineral available (also a bit of baking soda to help with upset tummies is nice).
 They need lots of fresh water and won't drink it dirty.